landtechnologies/optics-agent-js/README.md

 **THIS IS NOT HEAVILY TESTED YET**

 Here are the steps to enable Graphql-dog in your app.
 See below for details on each step:
-* Install the NPM package in your app: `npm install ??? --save`
+* Install the NPM package in your app: `npm install graphql-dog --save`
 * Import the package in your main js file: `import GraphQLDog from 'graphql-dog';`
 * Get an API key from the Optics web interface and configure the agent.
 Either:
   * Set the `DATADOG_API_KEY` environment variable to your API key